RicMigG/CryptoTrack/README.md

 - To all the good and ingenious folk who have helped me get here and provide us with the tools to make the world a better place, one line at a time :)

 TECHNOLOGY COLOPHON
-- CSS3, HTML5, Bootstrap
-- Apache Server Configs, jQuery, Modernizr, Normalize.css
+- CSS3, HTML5, Bootstrap, JavaScript, jQuery, Modernizr, Normalize